cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 The CDS provides tools to build *ReadMe* file and aligned ASCII tables (Machine Readable Table in FORTRAN format).

-The *ReadMe* file describe your tables by providing all necessary information to locate the catalogue (authors, title, abstract, keywords, acknowledgments, ...):
+The *ReadMe* file describe your tables by providing all necessary information to locate the catalogue (authors, title, abstract, keywords, acknowledgments, ...).

-- This highly standardised file allows reusability and cross matching between catalogs
+- This highly standardised file allows reusability and cross matching between catalogs.
-- No need to build it from scratch
+- No need to build it from scratch!

 A good description of your data is the key to discoverability.